AmitaSuri/Flutter/Resources.md

   }
 }

+6. Can create a provider for all th above tasks .. my reference - with provider - https://medium.com/flutter-community/managing-flutter-state-using-provider-e26c78060c26

-**--------------------Authentication Flow with Flutter---------------------------------------** my ref ..With provider - https://levelup.gitconnected.com/firebase-authentication-and-keeping-users-logged-in-with-provider-in-flutter-f1c66cdb1bc7 my reference - andrea without provider- https://codewithandrea.com/articles/simple-authentication-flow-with-flutter/ my reference - ANdrea Designing an Authentication API with Service Classes - https://codewithandrea.com/articles/designing-an-authentication-service-api/ my reference - with provider - https://medium.com/flutter-community/managing-flutter-state-using-provider-e26c78060c26
+ my reference - ANdrea Designing an Authentication API with Service Classes - https://codewithandrea.com/articles/designing-an-authentication-service-api/

+7. Share this link for documentation on all the firebase services.. https://firebase.flutter.dev/docs/overview

+**--------------------Authentication Flow with Flutter---------------------------------------**
+ 1. Add the flutter_auth plugin and import

+ 2. Refer to this link for APIs .. https://firebase.flutter.dev/docs/overview

+ 3. Enable with Email and password on firebase project

+ 4. Call createwithEmailAndPassord() for signing in and signInWithEmailAndPassord() for logging in.
+These methods return UserCredentials, which has user and the uid.

-**-----------------------------------Firebase Authentication and firestore---------------------------------** 1.My reference - All types of authentication - https://www.youtube.com/watch?v=u8H652UY-L8
+1.My reference - All types of authentication - https://www.youtube.com/watch?v=u8H652UY-L8
 2. My reference - https://medium.flutterdevs.com/email-authentication-using-firebase-in-flutter-36ca17705c40
 3. My reference - https://medium.flutterdevs.com/using-firebase-firestore-in-flutter-b0ea2c62bc7

+**--------------------------Using Cloud Storage to upload image in form----------------**
+1. Add the flutter_storage package
+2. Use image_picker to take image from camera and show preview in form circleavatar widget.
+No need to store this image on device as we will upload it.
+Image should be in File format.
+3. Get the storage reference by creating a Firestorage instance, then ref, then child for folder, again child for file.
+File name can be usercredentials.user.uid.jpg, to give it a unique name.
+4. Upload file by calling the putFile() method with the storage reference and passing the image file.
+5. You can get the downloage url by calling the getDownloadURL() method with storage reference.
+6. Share this link for image picker and upload  https://www.educative.io/answers/how-to-upload-to-firebase-storage-with-flutter

 **--------------------------Using Cloud Firestore as database----------------** My reference - flutter team - https://www.youtube.com/watch?v=DqJ_KjFzL9I